adiehl96/obsidian-gallery/README.md

 ## [Tenative Roadmap](https://github.com/TomNCatz/obsidian-gallery/blob/main/docs/README_Roadmap.md)

 # Release Notes
+## 1.5.5
+ - Switching from vault.rename to fileManager.renameFile as suggested by chat
+ - Fixing a bug that caused the app to hang if you closed and reopened the vault with the gallery window already open
+ - Fixed a bug where you could delete an image but it would still show in searches

+## 1.5.4
+ - Fixing more bugs with middle and context click
+ - Fixing bug with leaving the sidebar open and reloading
+ - gallery resumes state more correctly
+ - partial support for remote media(only images so far and they don't show in the gallery yet)

+## 1.5.3
+Fixing a bug I didn't test propperly before releasing, sorry about that

+## 1.5.2
+ - Assumes paging is wants an MD file unless there is an extension
+ - Middle click to open meta file in new window

+## 1.5.1
+ - Context menu item to copy media to clipboard
+ - Partial support for a mobile share menu item on devices that support it (newest versions of android don't and I haven't figured that out yet)
+ - Better handling of internal links in sidebar
+ - Paging info item added for image sequences

 ## 1.5.0
 NOTE: As of version 1.5.0 Gallery Blocks have switched from using '=' to using ':' this is for better parody with the advanced filter.
 Any gallery blocks in your vault will be broken until you update these signs. (info blocks are unaffected)
  - Fixed bug where somethings width scale would break and you couldn't resize it